Yandex Cloud

 • ROLE_ASSISTANT: Means the message is sent by the model, and the content field contains the model's response.

-For more information about the YandexGPT chat mode, see How to build a chat with YandexGPT Lite or YandexGPT Pro.
+For more information about the YandexGPT chat mode, see How to build a chat with the Responses API.

-• Use the site, host, and url fields to set the search scope.
-This is a required parameter in a query.
+• Set the search scope in the site, host, and url fields.
 Note that the site, host, and url fields are mutually exclusive; you can only set one of them.
+If neither of these fields is set, the search will be performed across the entire Yandex search index.

 For example, for the yandex.cloud website, the search will target all *.yandex.cloud/* documents, i.e., the results will include pages with the following URLs: